koblime/docs/content/install.md

 ### Udev Rule

 Koblime uses [Udev](https://opensource.com/article/18/11/udev) to detect a WiFi connection.
 The Koblime Usev rule is located at `/etc/udev/rules.d/97-koblime.rules`.
 This Udev rule runs the Sync Application each time WiFi is detected.

+### NickleDBus

+Koblime uses [NickelDBus](https://github.com/shermp/NickelDBus) in order to render screens and to get the Kobo to refresh the book library.
+The latest version of NickelDBus is installed with every Koblime install.